National Register of Historic Places listings in El Paso County, Texas

 This is a list of the National Register of Historic Places listings in El Paso County, Texas.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in El Paso County, Texas.
-There are 13 districts, one National Historic Landmark, 45 individual properties, and one former property listed on the National Register in the county.
+There are 15 districts, two National Historic Landmarks, 55 individual properties, and one former property listed on the National Register in the county.
 Two of these sites are State Historic Sites.
 Nine sites are also listed as Recorded Texas Historic Landmarks including three that are State Antiquities Landmarks.

 Current listings

 The publicly disclosed locations of National Register properties and districts may be seen in a mapping service provided.